Women in Afghanistan: Education

-Education in Afghanistan has gradually improved in the last decade but much more has to be done to bring it to the international standard.
+Education in Afghanistan has gradually improved in the 21st century but much more has to be done to bring it to the international standard.
 The literacy rate for females is merely 24.2%.
-There are around 9 million students in the country.
-Of this, about 60% are males and 40% females.
-Over 174,000 students are enrolled in different universities around the country.
-About 21% of these are females.
+Before the second Taliban takeover, there were around 9 million students in the country.
+Of this, about 60% were males and 40% females.
+Over 174,000 students were enrolled in different universities around the country; about 21% of these were females.

 In the early twentieth century, education for women was extremely rare due to the lack of schools for girls.
 Occasionally girls were able to receive an education on the primary level but they never moved past the secondary level.
-During Zahir Shah's reign (1933–1973) education for women became a priority and young girls began being sent to schools.
-At these schools, girls were taught discipline, new technologies, ideas, and socialization in society.
+During Zahir Shah's reign (1933–1973), education for women became a priority, and girls were taught discipline, new technologies, ideas, and socialization in society.

 Kabul University was opened to girls in 1947 and by 1973 there were an estimated 150,000 girls in schools across Afghanistan.
-Unfortunately, marriage at a young age added to the high drop out rate but more and more girls were entering professions that were once viewed as only being for men.
+Despite marriage at a young age contributing to the high drop out rate, more and more girls were entering professions that were once viewed as only being for men.
 Women were being given new opportunities to earn better lives for both themselves and their families.
-However, after the civil war and the takeover by the Taliban, women were stripped of these opportunities and sent back to lives where they were to stay at home and be controlled by their husbands and fathers.
+However, after the civil war and the takeover by the Taliban, women were stripped of these opportunities and sent back to their homes, which were controlled by their husbands and fathers.

 During the Taliban regime, many women who had previously been teachers began secretly giving an education to young girls (as well as some boys) in their neighborhoods, teaching from ten to sixty children at a time.
 The homes of these women became community homes for students, and were entirely financed and managed by women.
 News about these secret schools spread through word of mouth from woman to woman.

-Each day young girls would hide all their school supplies, such as books, notebooks and pencils, underneath their burqas to go to school.
-At these schools, young females were taught basic literary skills, numeracy skills, and various other subjects such as biology, chemistry, English, Quranic Studies, cooking, sewing, and knitting.
+Each day, young girls would hide all their school supplies, such as books, notebooks and pencils, underneath their burqas to go to school.
+At these schools, young girls were taught basic literary skills, numeracy skills, and various other subjects such as biology, chemistry, English, Quranic Studies, cooking, sewing, and knitting.
 Many women involved in teaching were caught by the Taliban and persecuted, jailed, and tortured.